rywible/wrela6/docs/design/compiler-pipeline-design.md

 receiver, or a platform primitive contract edge, no later phase should have to recover that meaning from ordinary calls and blocks.

-HIR should own checks that depend on declaration context, source intent, or language grammar shape:
+Semantic surface checking owns declaration-level checks that depend on resolved names, target catalogs, source declaration shape, and early proof-surface seeds:

 - item legality, such as where `platform`, `terminal`, `private`, and `predicate` functions may appear